sigglug-illinois/acm-glug-cloud/tasks.md

   - Do we need VLANs?
 How to set up?
   - How to set up NAT?
   - OPNsense vs pfSense vs pure iptables?
+- [ ] Research HDD capacity and speed
+  - What SSDs should we buy?
+How many?
+How big?
+  - Does the storage driver support mixed SSD and HDDs?
+  - Should there be a specialized storage vs compute node?